Finding out what is right for you

 Whether you want to join a jogging group for the first time, are a wheelchair user who wants to take up a new sport or someone who wants to challenge your work colleagues to get more active, there are a whole host of opportunities open to you.

-You can find find activities, clubs, classes and events where you live.
-The easy-to use online Club and Activity Search has everything from archery to Zumba®, from the northern edge of the Peak District to the South Derbyshire border.
-Or alternatively you can call 01773 748 907 or email firstname.lastname@example.org
+You can find activities, clubs, classes and events where you live.
+For more information you can call 01773 741915 or email email@example.com

 Feeling lonely can happen at any time in our lives.
 Feeling lonely or isolated isn’t a mental health problem but feeling lonely can have a negative impact on our mental health.
 There are different reasons why we may feel lonely, it may be because we don’t have anyone to talk to or spend time with or it may be because we feel the people around us don’t understand or care for us.
 We live in a busy and changing world but reaching out to others can help us feel less isolated.
 You can join a club or class based on something you enjoy, you could try volunteering, taking up a new hobby or getting in touch with old friends.